VisDunneRight/rel-diag_mturk/README.md

    wsl --update
    ```

-2. Install Unbuntu from the Windows store so that it keeps up to date.
+2. Install Unbuntu from the Windows store to keep it current.
 3. With VSCode open from Windows, install <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack>
 4. Within WSL Bash, run VSCode from the folder with: